Racing· 11 min read

 The taper is the part of the training block that most amateur athletes understand the least and trust the least.
 After months of building — chasing weekly TSS targets, grinding long runs, suffering through intervals — you're suddenly asked to do less, to rest, to watch your training feel easier and your legs feel heavier by the day.
 For many athletes it feels like the opposite of what you should be doing in the most important two weeks of the whole year.

 But the taper is not a break from training.
-It's the final, specific adaptation phase — the one where months of accumulated fatigue finally lift off the system and expose the fitness underneath.
+It's the final, specific adaptation phase of a periodized plan — the one where months of accumulated fatigue finally lift off the system and expose the fitness underneath.
 Done well, the taper is the reason an athlete who has been running 4:45/km in training suddenly runs 4:25/km on race day without it feeling hard.
 Done badly, the taper is the reason a well-trained athlete lines up flat, sluggish, and 3% off form on the one day it matters.
 This guide is the practical version of how to actually do it.

 What does a taper actually do to your body?